AdobeDocs/experience-platform.en/help/sources/tutorials/ui/monitor.md

 ![Preview-error-diagnostics](../../images/tutorials/monitor/preview-error-diagnostics.png)

-After previewing the errors, you can select **[!UICONTROL Error diagnostics Download]** to access full error diagnostics and download the file manifest.
+After previewing the errors, you can select **[!UICONTROL Download]** from within the *[UICONTROL dataflow runs overview]* panel to access full error diagnostics and download the file manifest.
 See the documents on [error diagnostics](../../../ingestion/batch-ingestion/partial.md#retrieve-errors) and [downloading metadata](../../../ingestion/batch-ingestion/partial.md#download-metadata) for more information.

 ![Preview-error-diagnostics](../../images/tutorials/monitor/download.png)